 CPV enhances our work in CAP by supporting and increasing the number of Calvin staff and students who communicate the vision of college as an achievable goal to all students, and especially to students from groups under-represented in higher education.

 Light in the Night, a safe and fun Halloween-alternative celebration, also connects attendees with learning opportunities at Calvin for K-12th grade students.

 Mimi and Tommy, the College Bound Kids, is an initiative of our College Positive efforts which aim to build aspirations for attending college and to communicate the vision of a college education as an achievable goal to all students, and especially to students from groups under-represented in higher education.

 Funding to support this grant is provided by Michigan Campus Compact (MCC), College Access Challenge Grant funds and the King-Chavez-Parks Initiative's GEAR UP/College Day (GU/CD) Program within the Michigan Department of Energy, Labor & Economic Growth.

 This program is supported in part by the U.S. Department of Education College Access Challenge Grant.
 However, contents do not necessarily represent the policy of the Department and do not indicate endorsement by the federal government.

-The office of pre-college programs partners with Meijer, Inc.
+The office of college access programs partners with Meijer, Inc.